-1 CIPFA: The Chartered Institute of Public Finance and Accountancy
+&lt;sup>1 CIPFA: The Chartered Institute of Public Finance and Accountancy

-2 SOLACE: Society of Local Authority Chief Executives and Senior Managers
+&lt;sup>2 SOLACE: Society of Local Authority Chief Executives and Senior Managers

-- 3.2 The table at Appendix C lists the types of evidence that will demonstrate how the principles of corporate governance have been upheld during the 2020/21 year. - 3.3 Sections 4 to 10 summarise how we have sought to comply with the seven principles. - 4 Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of the law (Principle 1). - 4.1 Behaving with integrity. - 4.1.1 The council has adopted a constitution which sets out how the council operates, how decisions are made and the procedures which are followed to ensure these are efficient, transparent and accountable.
+- 3.2 The table at Appendix C lists the types of evidence that will demonstrate how the principles of corporate governance have been upheld during the 2021/22 year.

+- 3.3 Sections 4 to 10 summarise how we have sought to comply with the seven principles.

+- 4 Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of the law (Principle 1).

+- 4.1 Behaving with integrity.

+- 4.1.1 The council has adopted a constitution which sets out how the council operates, how decisions are made and the procedures which are followed to ensure these are efficient, transparent and accountable.
 The Monitoring Officer has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
-The council reviews the Constitution to incorporate any necessary changes.
-The constitution was amended in January 2019 following minor amendments to the scheme of delegation to take account of an additional area of responsibility, and to provide the Chief Executive with a formal Deputy Returning Officer and Electoral Registration Officer.

-4.1.2 Roles and responsibilities of members and officers are set out clearly in the protocols that govern both member and officer activities.
+- 4.1.2 Roles and responsibilities of members and officers are set out clearly in the constitution.
+The council has adopted a number of codes and protocols that govern both member and officer activities.
 These are:

+- Members Code of Conduct and guidance

+- Officers Code of conduct

+- Member / officer protocol

+- Members' declarations of interest

+- · Register of gifts and hospitality

+- Contract Standing Orders

+- Code of Corporate Governance